fossasia/open-event-theme/README.md

 ### Development

-Interested in making this theme even cooler ?
+Interested in making this theme even better ?
 Feel free to send a PR.
 You can easily start contributing.

 ```bash